-Once you have made a shortlist, it is time to start visiting.
+Once you have made a shortlist, it's time to start visiting.

 Plan to visit more than once, making initial visits to gauge your first impressions and then spending a whole day there if you can.
 This way you can get an idea of the flow of daily life in the village, see people come and go and chat with residents.

 Some villages offer a ‘try before you buy’ scheme where you can stay for a few days to see how you would settle in.
 If possible, take along your family or a friend when you visit.
-It is always helpful to have another point of view and you can talk about any concerns you may have.
+It's always helpful to have another point of view and, you can talk through any concerns you may have.